safl/upcie/README.rst

 pci.h
 -----

-A collection of functions to "scan" for PCI devices, obtain handles to them, and map their BAR regions.
+A collection of functions to: "scan" for PCI devices, obtain handles to them, and map their BAR regions.
 Includes helpers for converting between textual and structured BDF representations.